bluegenes/2022-paper-protein-kmers/manuscript.md

 As metagenome samples are unassembled, we use the 6-frame translation approach described above to obtain protein k-mers for comparison.
 No modification to the min-set-cov approach is required, as it already relies upon anchor containment to the reference genomes.

-**figure: genome-grist mg breakdown, nucl k-mers, prot k-mers, nucl mapping**
+**add figure: genome-grist mg breakdown, nucl k-mers, prot k-mers, nucl mapping**

 _do we need an additional metagenome w/more divergent genomes, to show advantage of protein methods?_